Quantum paramagnetism and magnetization plateaus in a kagome-honeycomb Heisenberg antiferromagnet: Introduction

 In this paper, we study the quantum phase diagram of the spin-1/2 Heisenberg antiferromagnet on kagome-honeycomb lattice by doing triplon analysis and unbiased quantum Monte Carlo (QMC) simulations.
 The theory of triplon fluctuations and the observables computed by QMC produce mutually consistent results not only qualitatively but also quantitatively.
 Remarkably, in spite of being bipartite and unfrustrated, this model is found to realise in a large part of the phase diagram a quantum paramagnetic phase, while only a small region around $J_A=J_B=J_C$ corresponds to the N\'eel antiferromagnetic phase.
 This quantum paramagnetic phase is described well as a spin-gapped hexagonal singlet state.
+We also investigate this model in an external magnetic field, and find the magnetization plateaus at 1/3 and 2/3 of the saturation value, or only one plateau at 1/3, or no plateau at all.
+In the phase diagram, the region of existence of the 2/3 plateau is found to occur inside that of the 1/3 plateau, which itself exists inside a bounded region within the hexagonal singlet phase.
+It clearly affirms that \ce{Cu2(pymca)3(ClO4)} realizes hexagonal singlet ground state.
+Our estimate of the exchange interactions puts this material inside the two-plateau region but close to the boundary.
+This leads to an interesting testable prediction that the 2/3 plateau in \ce{Cu2(pymca)3(ClO4)} can be made to disappear, say, by applying pressure.

 This paper is organized as follows: in Sec.~\ref{sec:model} we describe the model and discuss its key qualitative aspects; in Sec.~\ref{sec:trip} we do triplon analysis of the model, and present the quantum phase diagram obtained from it; in Sec.~\ref{sec:num}, we present the results obtained from QMC simulations.
-Finally we conclude with a summary and outlook in Sec.~\ref{sec:sum}.
+Section~\ref{sec:Mag} is devoted to the study of magnetization plateaus, with implications for \ce{Cu2(pymca)3(ClO4)}.
+We conclude with a summary and outlook in Sec.~\ref{sec:sum}.